mathceo/llm4es/README.md

 address = {New York, NY, USA}, url = {https://doi.org/10.1145/3746252.3760828},
 doi = {10.1145/3746252.3760828},
-abstract = {This paper presents LLM4ES, a novel framework that exploits large pre-trained language models (LLMs) to derive user embeddings from event sequences.
-Event sequences are transformed into a textual representation, which is subsequently used to fine-tune an LLM through next-token prediction to generate high-quality embeddings.
-We introduce a text enrichment technique that enhances LLM adaptation to event sequence data, improving representation quality for low-variability domains.
-Experimental results demonstrate that LLM4ES achieves state-of-the-art performance in user classification tasks in financial and other domains, outperforming existing embedding methods.
-The resulting user embeddings can be incorporated into a wide range of applications, from user segmentation in finance to patient outcome prediction in healthcare.}, booktitle = {Proceedings of the 34th ACM International Conference on Information and Knowledge Management}, pages = {5238–5242}, numpages = {5},
+booktitle = {Proceedings of the 34th ACM International Conference on Information and Knowledge Management}, pages = {5238–5242}, numpages = {5},